On the first Hochschild cohomology group of a cluster-tilted algebra: Abstract

 \section{Abstract}

 Given a cluster-tilted algebra $B$, we study its first Hochschild cohomology group ${\HH}^1(B)$ with coefficients in the $B$-$B$-bimodule $B$.
-If $C$ is a tilted algebra such that $B$ is the relation extension of $C$, then we show that if $C$ is constrained, or else if $B$ is tame, then $\HH^1(B)$ is isomorphic, as a $k$-vector space, to the direct sum of $\HH^1(C)$ with $k^{n_{B,C}}$, where $n_{B,C}$ is an invariant linking the bound quivers of $B$ and $C$.
-In the representation-finite case, $\HH^1(B)$ can be read off simply by looking at the quiver of $B$.
+If $C$ is a tilted algebra such that $B$ is the relation-extension of $C$, then we show that if $B$ is tame, then ${\HH}^1(B)$ is isomorphic, as a $k$-vector space, to the direct sum of ${\HH}^1(C)$ with $k^{n_{B,C}}$, where $n_{B,C}$ is an invariant linking the bound quivers of $B$ and $C$.
+In the representation-finite case, ${\HH}^1(B)$ can be read off simply by looking at the quiver of $B$.

 2010 Mathematics Subject Classification : 13F60, 16E40, 16G20